Monthly Archives: April 2009

 Where Are They Now?
 Rebel Leaders Edition: Laurent Nkunda

-In a bizarre legal development, Laurent Nkunda has decided to sue the Government of Rwanda.
-Nkunda’s official complaint: Rwanda ‘wrongfully arrested’ him in January because the war crimes he committed were obviously in a different country and you can’t just … Continue reading
+In a bizarre legal development, Laurent Nkunda has decided to jn_congo_07sue the Government of Rwanda.
+Nkunda’s official complaint: Rwanda ‘wrongfully arrested’ him in January because the war crimes he committed were obviously in a different country and you can’t just arrest rebel leaders in other countries for prosecution.
+His case is currently being heard in the lovely vacation spot Gisenyi.

 1 Comment